 3. Applying Shortcut Keys to Left Align

 The fastest way to left align is to use the shortcut keys.
-Now, to left align in Excel applying the shortcut keys, follow the below steps.
+Now, to left align in Excel apply the shortcut keys, and follow the below steps.

 - In the beginning, select range B5:D14.